Zivildienst in Austria: History

 In 2004, the term of military service was reduced to six months, as recommended by a reform commission.
 Accordingly, the length of compulsory community service was adapted to nine months in 2006.
 Compulsory community service personnel, however, have the option to add another three months to their service for better pay through a private contract.

 Organisations taking advantage of Zivildienst personnel

-The most conscientious objector draftees have to work for the Austrian Red Cross.
-Beyond that, a higher number of compulsory community service personnel has to work in the care of the elderly and in hospitals.
-Further organisations are, for example, Emergency medical services, kindergartens, fire brigades, in communities as crossing guards and other social organisations which care for the disabled or refugees.
-Some small numbers have to work in agriculture.
+Most conscientious objector draftees have to work for the Austrian Red Cross.
+Beyond that, more compulsory community service personnel have to work in eldercare and in hospitals.
+Other organisations are, for example, emergency medical services, kindergartens, fire brigades, in communities as crossing guards and other social organisations which care for the disabled or refugees.
+A few have to work in agriculture.